 All right, now let’s make a year-end fundraising plan.

 Since 2012, nonprofits have been offered a fantastic way to kick off their year-end campaigns, GivingTuesday.
 GivingTuesday is a global day of giving that follows the big shopping days that unofficially launch the holiday shopping season, Black Friday and Cyber Monday.
 GivingTuesday largely takes place online, utilizing crowdfunding and social media.

 GivingTuesday is more than a hashtag or a social media campaign.
 It’s becoming an increasing source of growth for many nonprofits.
-Last year, #GivingTuesday had 2.4 million social media engagements, and a total of $177 million was donated on GivingTuesday.
-People participated in 71 countries, and the day was mentioned on social media over a million times.
+Last year, people donated $274 million on #GivingTuesday, a 55% overall increase from 2016.
+2.5 million people participated by giving.
+Wow!

 But wait.
 How does this whole GivingTuesday business figure into your year-end fundraising campaign?

 We know that the idea of adding on one more thing to your already unrealistic workload can be stressful.
 We understand you’ve got a lot going on, and wouldn’t recommend you participate in GivingTuesday if we didn’t see our customers getting great results.